John C Flavin

 Since we were parked on a side road that was likely an established route for any Huntington Woods policeman returning to the station, we found our hushed heart-to-heart in the darkness of Kingston Street lit up by red and blue flashing lights.

-Scott understood this with full angst that it was inevitable these Huntington Woods cops knew his father, and that his father was going to be pissed.
+Scott understood with full angst that it was inevitable these Huntington Woods cops knew his father, and that his father was going to be pissed.

 I had no inkling, but Scott felt a deep and whole-body dread.
 His assumption (a fair one) was that they’d call his dad directly, but I had proposed a possibility that they’d let him go home with me and my parent, and maybe Mr. Hurt wouldn’t have to know.